Tax News

 • As the Auto-Enrolment Pension Scheme operates throughout your career, you don’t have to do anything if you move jobs.

-• Directors who deemed to be “self-employed” for PRSI purposes are not considered eligible to contribute to this Auto-Enrolment Pension Scheme.
+• Directors who are deemed to be “self-employed” for PRSI purposes are not considered eligible to contribute to this Auto-Enrolment Pension Scheme.

 For further information, please click: